cloud-cds/cds-stack/etl/README(CARDIAC).md

         `kubectl config get-contexts`

 2. Turn on Auto Scaling Groups on AWS
   Go to Auto Scaling Groups pages on AWS.
 For now, ETL uses **c2dw-etl.cluster-dev-ml.jh.opsdx.io** to perform ETL process.
         Edit it and change the minimum number to 1.

 3. Edit .yaml file for setting environment variables
        For reference, go to `dashan-universe/cloud/aws/stage3/dev-ml-services/c2dw-etl/` and look for **cardiac_1001.yaml**.
+Such as *dataset_id*, *database*, *min_tsp* and so on.

 4. c2dw-etl-secrets (optional)
        Sometimes, the secrets file is missing.
 Use kubectl command kubectl get secret to check if **c2dw-etl-secrets** is present.
 If not, look for it in `/c2dw-etl/` and add it.

 5. Run ETL
         Use the following kubectl command to control ETL process.

+        Create an ETL job
         kubectl create -f <file.yaml>

+        Check ETL process and task name
         kubectl get po

+        Check log of ETL
         kubectl logs <running-job-name-got-from-previous-command>

+        Terminate an ETL job
         kubectl delete jobs/cardiac-etl-job